Interpolating Feigin-Frenkel Duality at the Critical Level to Matrices of Complex Size: Poisson Vertex Algebra Background

 If the largest $\alpha$-shifted degree term has coefficient $1$ we say that it is monic.

-\begin{definition}{$\alpha$-Shifted Adjoint} Let $A(\pr)=\sum_{k\in \Z}A_k\pr^{\alpha+k}\in \cA_{\alpha}((\pr^{-1}))$.
+\begin{definition}[$\alpha$-Shifted Adjoint] Let $A(\pr)=\sum_{k\in \Z}A_k\pr^{\alpha+k}\in \cA_{\alpha}((\pr^{-1}))$.
 The $\alpha$-shifted adjoint of $A(\pr)$ is defined to be:

-\end{definition} Notice that $A(\pr)^{**}=A(\pr)$, and observe that this differs from the usual definition of the adjoint, see \cite[1.2]{ADG_SKV} for example.
-The trade-off is it allows for us to uniformly deal with symplectic \emph{and} orthogonal cases.
+\end{definition} One can show that $A(\pr)^{**}=A(\pr)$.
+Observe that this differs from the usual definition of the adjoint, see \cite[1.2]{ADG_SKV} for example.
+The trade-off is it allows us to uniformly deal with symplectic \emph{and} orthogonal cases.